Research

 PhD Students and Postdocs

 The following are general themes of some possible projects.
-If you are interested in being supervised by me, please contact me.

 • Compute and understand analytic and arithmetic properties of zeta functions of algebraic objects like groups, rings, and modules.